VR Simulation

 Carry the situation

-The learner works through the goal of the scene — ordering, booking, explaining, asking — using the language to get something done.
+The trainee works through the goal of the case — persuading, explaining, de-escalating, asking — using their own words to get somewhere.

 Repeat